 Those not in the CIO shoes might think that this is the same as "#1 Alignment of IT to the business".
 But this important topic of concern is around not just the types of projects that IT executes on, but ultimately the ROI delivered, as measured by business outcomes.
 CIOs are in between a rock and a hard place because today's tools and platforms start and end with IT specific measures as regards to ROI (e.g. reduction in skilled IT experts, faster data loads, better performance).
 There has not been a way to accurately correlate IT investment to business outcomes ... until now.

 Combining both an IT data management PaaS - that is able to track the sourcing, lineage and consumption history of every attribute of every record - with the seamless integration and delivery of data-driven applications - in which business users leverage the same data to make business decisions and take action - is the ultimate solution.
 It gives IT teams full visibility and metrication of business outcomes.
 For the first time, IT and business can close the loop on ROI, directly recognizing the value IT brings to the table.

 #7.
 IT Agility & Flexibility

 Cloud embodies how CIOs can be more agile and flexible.
-Eliminating heavyweight, expensive to install and maintain on premise hardware and software is critical.
+Eliminating heavyweight, expensive to install and maintain on-premises hardware and software is critical.
 As processing power and the cost of storage keeps falling, companies who are handcuffed to massive CAPEX investments are unable to pivot when business needs inevitably change.
-The use of legacy on premise software, upon which 12 to 18 month upgrade versions to receive new functionality also prevents any timely innovative competitive advantage.
+The use of legacy on-premises software, upon which 12 to 18 month upgrade versions to receive new functionality also prevents any timely innovative competitive advantage.